paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ![fit](https://www.dropbox.com/s/71257p9phk3kx3g/explaining-bitcoin.jpg?dl=1)

 ^
 Hopefully that makes sense.
-This is all quite new to me, too, but get ready to go deeper cause...
+This is all quite new to me, too, but get ready to go deeper because...

 ---
 [.hide-footer]